MannLabs/alphashared/templates/basic/README.md

 It is highly recommended to use the provided pre-commit hooks, as the CI pipeline enforces all checks therein to pass in order to merge a branch.

-The hooks need to be installed once by
+The hooks need to be installed once, then they will run before every commit:
 ```bash
 pre-commit install
 ```